idorax/vCodeHub/README.md

 # vCodeHub
-o xdsa:		Code for learning data structures, sorting and so on. o sharpword:	Handy utilities to to increase working efficiency.
+o xdsa:		Code for learning data structures, sorting and so on. o sharpword:	Handy utilities to increase working efficiency.